curl/everything-curl/cmdline/urls/scheme.md

     file://127.0.0.1/path/to/file
     file:///path/to/file

-Inserting any other host name in there makes recent versions of curl return an error.
+Inserting any other hostname in there makes recent versions of curl return an error.

 Pay special attention to the third example above